t8js/react-router/README.md

 🔹 A URL schema doesn't have to cover the entire app.
 Standalone portions of an app can have their own URL schemas.

-🔹 Stricter type safety can be achieved by disallowing URLs and URL patterns other than provided by the URL builder (the `url()` function in the example above) throughout the app:
+🔹 Optionally, application-wide type safety can be achieved by disallowing URLs and URL patterns other than provided by the URL builder (the `url()` function in the example above):

 ```ts
 declare module "@t8/react-router" {